Best AI apps for Mac in 2026, by what you actually need

 GuideLayer

-Purpose-built for on-screen guidance and software tutoring.
+Purpose-built for in-context guidance and software ability.
 Lives in the menu bar for voice and screen context.

 GuideLayer